brando90/snap-cluster-setup/README.md

 This tutorial covered the basics of file editing with Vim in the terminal, including opening files, switching between Insert and Normal modes, saving changes, and exiting Vim.
 With these commands, you can start editing files efficiently in the terminal.
 [Couresty of ChatGPT (GPT4)](https://chat.openai.com/c/9fbefbf9-f7c7-4e68-84de-6bbd23853a77).

-## Using git and conda environments in Snap
+## Using git and conda environments in SNAP
 At this point, you know what the environment variable `$HOME` is and that yours should be pointing to your node’s `lfs` home directory -- as suggested by [this .bahrc file](https://github.com/brando90/snap-cluster-setup/blob/main/.bashrc#L43C1-L47C31) (but using your CSID).

 Now the goal will be to:
-1. show you how to `git clone` (optionally git fork) a small sized project (so not using `gitlfs`, that would most likely create issues with AFS's storage limit) like [this one (`snap-cluster-setup`)](https://github.com/brando90/snap-cluster-setup)
+1. show you how to `git clone` (optionally git fork this repo) a small sized git project (so not using `gitlfs`, that would most likely create issues with AFS's storage limit) like [this one (`snap-cluster-setup`)](https://github.com/brando90/snap-cluster-setup)
 2. learn what a [python environment](<https://csguide.cs.princeton.edu/software/virtualenv#:~:text=A%20Python%20virtual%20environment%20(venv,installed%20in%20the%20specific%20venv.>) is and create one using [conda](https://docs.conda.io/en/latest/)

-For 1 we will firt go to your root at `afs`.
+For step 1 we will first go to your `afs` home root path.
-We do this because `afs` is the only "distributed" file system that isn't very slow and accessible at all [Snap nodes/servers](https://ilwiki.stanford.edu/doku.php?id=start).
+We do this because `afs` is the only "distributed" file system that isn't very slow and that **is** accessible at all [SNAP nodes/servers](https://ilwiki.stanford.edu/doku.php?id=start).
-It will be similar to how we created our `.bashrc` file previous at your `afs` root directory and then soft link it at your `lfs` directory (which should be your `$HOME` path).
+It will be similar to how we created our `.bashrc` file previously at your `afs` root directory and then soft link it at your `lfs` directory (which should be your `$HOME` path).
+The main difference is that instead of soft linking a file, we will soft linke a directory.

-So cd to your `afs` root directory.
+So `cd` to your `afs` root directory.
-If you correctly edited your `.bashrc` then you should be able to do:
+If you correctly edited your `.bashrc` then you should be able to do to move to your `afs` root:
 ```bash
 cd $AFS
 ```
+tip: do `echo $AFS` or to any environment variable to see the contents of them!).
-otherwise fix your `.bashrc` and do the previous command (change all `brando9` instances with your `CSID` correctly).
+If that didn't work, fix your `.bashrc` and do the previous command (e.g., make sure `.bashrc` exports `$AFS`, change all `brando9` instances with your `CSID`, and potentially see the original `.bashrc` if something doesn't work or even start with a new `.bashrc` again.
-It should be equivalent to doing:
+Note, `cd $AFS` should be equivalent to doing (with your `CSID`):
 ```bash
 cd /afs/cs.stanford.edu/u/brando9
 ```
-Since AFS should be point to your afs due to this command `export AFS=/afs/cs.stanford.edu/u/brando9`.
+Since AFS should be point to your afs due to this command `export AFS=/afs/cs.stanford.edu/u/brando9` in the `.bashrc`.
 Sample output (understand the commands):
 ```bash
 # after sshing into a snap node or running bash on your terminal (cli)